GreenStage/ADRC/InterAS_Routing/README.md

     new_route.nHops := node.route.nHops + 1
     new_route.advertise := node

     speedCalc := true if network is commercial and user wants to calculate only the type of routes

     for every node.links.type.neighbor:
         new_route.type = INVERSE(type)

-        if links.type.neighbor.route is worse then new_route or links.type.neighbor.route.advertiser == node
+        if links.type.neighbor.route is worse then new_route
+           or links.type.neighbor.route.advertiser == node:

-            if node.route.type == COSTUMER or route.isDestination or (node.links.type == COSTUMER AND speedCalc)
+            if node.route.type == COSTUMER or route.isDestination
+               or (node.links.type == COSTUMER AND speedCalc:

                 node.neighbor.route := new_route
+                nodes.not_visited.add(node.links.type.neighbor)
+                nodes.not_visited.fixHeapUp
+            end if
+        end if
+    end for

+}

+network_find_paths_to(destination){
+    if network.isCommercial and network.calctype = TYPE_ONLY
+        initialize all routes type to PROVIDER
+    end if

+    nodes.not_visited[0] := destination
+    for node : nodes.not_visited:
         network_update_dest_route(node)
+        nodes.not_visited.remove(node)
+        nodes.not_visited.fixHeapDown
+    end for

+}

+network_parse_all(type){
+    for node : network.nodes:

+        if (network.isCommercial and node.hasOnlyOneLink)
+            or (node.hasOnlyOneLink and node.onlyLinkType == PROVIDER):

+             continue
         end if

+        temporary_stats = network_find_paths_to(node)

+        for each node.link.peer:

+            if network.isCommercial and node.link.peer.hasOnlyOneLink:
+                statistics += calc_from_neighbor(temporary_stats)

+            else if node.link.peer.hasOnlyOneLink and
+                    node.link.peer.onlyLinkType == PROVIDER:

+                statistics += calc_from_neighbor(temporary_stats)
             end if

         end for
+        statistics += temporary_stats
+    end for

+    return statistics
 }

-network_find_paths_to(destination):